Dual Cross-Attention Siamese Transformer for Rectal Tumor Regrowth Assessment in Watch-and-Wait Endoscopy: Methods

 \subsection{Metrics}

-For patients with multiple images acquired on the same day, predictions were aggregated using a top-$k$ strategy ($k{=}3$).
-Model accuracy was evaluated with respect to the "gold standard" ground truth obtained only after the last followup, or the longitudinal endpoint.
-Balanced accuracy, specificity, and sensitivity were computed.
-Significance tests to measure model differences were computed using paired t-tests with a 95\% confidence interval.
+We reported balanced accuracy, specificity, and sensitivity in this paper.
+For patients with multiple images acquired on the same day (restaging and follow-up), predictions were aggregated using a top-$k$ strategy (k $=$ 3), averaging the probabilities from the three most confident combinations.
 Robustness to common imaging artifacts such as telangiectasia (TLG), blood, stool, and poor quality (PQ) that includes specular reflections, image over or under-saturation, occlusions from presence of scope was analyzed by computing specificity and sensitivity under these conditions.